List of content you will read in this article:

 Conclusion

 We hope this article has helped you change the CentOS DNS server.
 If you have any questions or comments, please feel free to leave them below.
-We will also love to hear from you if you have other tips or tricks for changing CentOS DNS servers.
+We would also love to hear from you if you have other tips or tricks for changing CentOS DNS servers.
 Also, if you need to test these commands in a real environment, you can order CentOS VPS from here.

 I'm fascinated by the IT world and how the 1's and 0's work.
 While I venture into the world of Technology, I try to share what I know in the simplest way with you.
 Not a fan of coffee, a travel addict, and a self-accredited 'master chef'.